 When you eat protein, amino acids are distributed through your digestive tract to your liver, kidneys, cardiac and smooth muscles, but also to tissues like the skin.
 To reach a leucine threshold, where the amount of amino acids you consume are used to synthesise skeletal muscles instead of being delegated to the rest of the body, you need to make sure you are consuming enough protein with a high leucine content at one time.

 And does this change as I age?

-Yes indeed, the older you get it becomes more necessary to consume higher concentrations of leucine in order to get the benefits.
-This is because when you are younger you are more sensitive to the mTOR pathway, the older you get the less sensitive you become.
+The older you get it becomes more necessary to consume higher concentrations of leucine in order to get the benefits.
+This is because when you are younger you are more sensitive to the mTOR pathway.
+As you age you get less sensitive.

 How much leucine are we talking about?

 The amount of leucine contained in a protein needed to achieve this threshold, according to current research, is between 26 and 41 percent leucine, or 3.2- 4.4 gram.
 For reference: a 4.7oz steak will provide you with this amount of leucine, as will 5 large eggs.

 So there you have it!
 Do you have any questions about this?
 You can contact me here: